Get Up – Why sitting is killing you

 This one sounds pretty though, but there are many studies confirming this statement.
 Even though you go to your fitness studio after your 8 hour office job and give it your all, it might not help to protect you from the damage you have already caused.

 This is no excuse to dump the regular gym session.
 After all it still has very important health benefits for you.
 The more, the better.
 Obviously keep it responsible and don’t overstrain your body either.
+One solution to long hours of work in the office might be to go for a height-adjustable desk.

 The problem is however, keeping up the activity throughout the entire day.
 It is the amount of time spent in inactivity on once that is associated with different diseases.